KrOlech/PolySampXpress/Readme.md

 - obsluga fokusu
   - autofokus

-- Bug fixing and searching

-- Main class Refactor

-- resolution for Map

 - Using CUDA for imiage resize (oneFX for radeon and so on)

-- Utiliti Strig Using Python "Static"

-- position off the cursor on main screen

 - auto wykrywanie portu com manipulatora